 This recipe is a simple variation of these Gooey Chocolate Chip Rock cakes, but with a more Rock like rustic appearance, hence the name.
 This is why they are so quick to make.

 Making these Rock Buns with Chocolate Chips could not be easier.
-A few simple ingredients mixed together and you have a lovely tea time treat in about 30 mins.
+A few simple ingredients mixed together and you have a lovely tea time treat in less than 30 mins.
 It's an ideal children's recipe.
 Mix and match the chocolate drops, they can be added to so many easy recipes, try these Chocolate Chip Cookie Bars with added cherries and oats.
-Or these Chocolate Chip Rock Buns, they are so easy to make.
+I've written A Guide to Different Types of Flour and included some recipes using Spelt, Wholemeal and Rye Flour.

 Jump to: